marbl/MetagenomeScope/README.md

   with the only difference in naming being the file suffix (.xdot instead of .gv).
 * `-w` This optional argument allows the overwriting of output files (.db/.xdot/.gv).
-If this argument is not given, then an error will be raised if writing a .db file would cause another .db file in the output directory (if it already exists) to be overwritten and a warning will be given if writing to a .gv or .xdot file would cause another .gv/.xdot file in the output directory to be overwritten.
+If this argument is **not** given, then:
+    * An error will be raised if writing a .db file would cause another .db file to be overwritten.
+    * A warning will be displayed if writing to a .gv or .xdot file would cause another .gv/.xdot file to be overwritten.
+In this case, the .gv/.xdot file in question simply would not be saved.
     * Note that the presence of files in the output directory that are conflicting-named folders (e.g. a directory named `e_coli.db` in the output directory while attempting to